wavefrontHQ/docs/pages/doc/ts_mpercentile.md

 </thead>
 <tr>
 <td markdown="span">[timeWindow](query_language_reference.html#query-elements)</td>
-<td >A clock/calendar time measurement (1s, 1m, 1h, 1d, 1w), time relative to the window length (vw), or time relative to the bucket size (bw) of the chart.
-Default is minutes if no unit is specified.</td></tr>
+<td >Amount of time in the moving time window.
+You can specify a time measurement based on the clock or calendar (1s, 1m, 1h, 1d, 1w), the window length (1vw) of the chart, or the bucket size (1bw) of the chart.
+Default is minutes if the unit is not specified.</td></tr>
 <tr>
 <td>percentileValue</td>
 <td>A number greater than 0 and less than or equal to 100.
 You can include as many decimal points as you like.</td></tr>
 <tr>
 <td markdown="span"> [expression](query_language_reference.html#expressions)</td>
-<td>The expression can be a constant, a wildcard, or an expression.   </td>
+<td>A ts() expression, a constant, or a wildcard.   </td>
 </tr>
 </tbody>
 </table>

 ## Description

-The `mpercentile()` function computes the percentile value of each time series over a moving time window.
+The `mpercentile()` function computes the value at the specified percentile for each time series over a shifting time window.
+For example, `mpercentile(10m, 95, ts(my.metric))` returns, at each point, the data value at the 95th percentile among the values reported by a given time series during the previous 10 minutes.

 The percentile value must be between 0 and 100.
-Unlike other moving time window functions, the `mpercentile()` function also requires a `percentileValue`.

 ## Example